purpletreesoftware/PurpleTreeSoftware.Network/README.md

     }
 ```

-THen you can start a server listener
+Then you can start a server listener
 ```
    Host host = new Host(new HostName("192.168.0.1"));
    String port = 43243